automl/mighty_project_template/README.md

 - The full set of Mighty config files
 - A basic runscript & plotting setup

 This way you should be able to implement your extensions and run your experiments immediately.
+Also check out the Makefile and adjust it to your needs.
+Currently it features install, format and check commands you can customize and extend.